delta/codecharacter-player-docs-2020/source/rules.rst

 Goal
 ====

-Every turn the player's ``turn score`` is calculated by the number of bots and towers in flag tiles.
+Every turn the player's ``turn_score`` is calculated by the number of bots and towers in flag tiles.
 The turn score is calculated as follows,

 .. code-block:: python

 	turn_score = (num_bots_in_flag_tiles * BOT_SCORE_MULTIPLER)
 		+ (num_towers_in_flag_tiles * TOWER_SCORE_MULTIPLER)

-At the end of a turn, the game score of whichever player has higher ``turn score`` is increased by one.
+At the end of a turn, the game score of whichever player has higher ``turn score`` is increased by **one**.

 The player with highest score at the end of the game wins!

+..
+Tip:: ``TOWER_SCORE_MULTIPLIER`` is much greater than ``BOT_SCORE_MULTIPLIER``, so constructing towers in flag
+		area has higher contribution to score.

 A Turn
 ======

 Players take turns giving commands to their troops.
-On each turn, your code's ``Update`` method is called, and you can use the state of the game to make decisions on what you'd like your units to do in that turn.
+On each turn, your code's ``update`` method is called, and you can use the state of the game to make decisions on what you'd like your units to do in that turn.

-You can issue issue commands to your bots and towers at every turn in the game.
+You can issue commands to your bots and towers at every turn in the game.

-You can give any commands to any of your units in each turn, but note that each actor can only accept one command.
-You cannot command a bot to blast and transform in the after one for example.
+You can give any commands to any of your units in each turn, but note that each unit can only accept one command.
+For example, you cannot command a bot to blast and transform in the same turn.

 There are a total of ``NUM_TURNS`` turns in a game.